tmprender/flatten_json/README.md

 - convert to other file formats (csv), using different delimiter

 ### to-do:
-- nested lists, refactor
-- un-reverse output
+- refactor, consolidate
-- allow for custom delimiter, not just .
+- allow for custom delimiter